Expert fraud solicitors

 Financing your fraud case

 In circumstances where legal aid is available and you qualify for it, we can apply for this on your behalf.
 However many people facing fraud charges are required to finance the legal costs associated with their case privately.
 In these circumstances we may be able to provide you with an upfront fixed-fee quote for your case.
-Our first meeting with you will always be on a free, no-obligation basis and we can meet you at a location of your choosing to discuss your case.

 Types of fraud investigations our solicitors can help with include: